backdrop-contrib/coffee/README.txt

 -- COFFEE COMMANDS --

-Coffee provid a default command that you can use.
+Coffee provides default commands that you can use.

 :add
-Rapidly add content of a specific content type.
+Rapidly add a node of a specific content type.

 -- COFFEE HOOKS --